-This guide includes troubleshooting tips and helpful links for G Suite by Google.
+This guide includes troubleshooting tips and helpful links for Google Workspace (previously G Suite).

-Note: If you’re having trouble, please follow this guide or contact us instead of cancelling your G Suite account.
-Cancelling doesn’t allow you to start over, and it prevents you from reactivating G Suite service through Squarespace.
-For signup issues not covered here, open a ticket.
+Note: If you’re having trouble, follow this guide or contact us for help instead of cancelling your Google Workspace account.
+Cancelling doesn’t allow you to start over, and it prevents you from reactivating Google Workspace through Squarespace.

 I can’t send or receive email in my new account